TRIQS/solid_dmft/paper/paper.md

 The input for the DMFT calculation can be provided either as a Hamiltonian in reciprocal $\mathbf{k}$-space in a localized basis set or in terms of the overlap between the localized basis set and the Kohn-Sham wavefunctions (so-called projector functions) and their respective eigenvalues.

 The code follows the same modular philosophy as the TRIQS software package and relies on TRIQS functionalities to perform basic operations on Green functions.
-Each part of the simulation is split into separate stand-alone functions to limit statefulness to a minimum and allows easily extending the functionalities.
+Each part of the simulation is split into separate stand-alone functions to limit statefulness to a minimum and can easily be extended in functionality.
 The modularity of the program also allows users to run, for example, the DMFT loop via a call of a single pure function with well-defined input and output, i.e., without running solid\_dmft as a monolithic code.
 An abstracted `solver` class implements the various impurity solvers available in TRIQS. solid\_dmft allows one to seamlessly switch between impurity solvers with the change of a simple input flag and by adjusting the solver parameters.